 - 1. On the Environments page, click Add Environment. - 2.
-On the Connect to Instances page, connect to a PingFederate environment: - 1.
-Complete the PingFederate Admin, PingFederate Admin Username, and PingFederate Admin Password fields with your authentication information.
+On the Connect to Instances page, connect to a PingFederate or PingAccess environment:

+• To connect to a PingFederate environment, complete the PingFederate Admin, PingFederate Admin Username, and PingFederate Admin Password fields with your authentication information.